AlexViki/laba5_jenkins_ansible/README.md

 --------------------------------------------------------------------------------------

-You need to copy text from "run_all.sh" and put it to Freestyle project in Jenkins
+You need to copy text from "run_all.sh" and put it to Freestyle project in block "Build/Execute shell" Jenkins
 script will install all necessary package for running "Ansible" file use Azure service principal for authorization "az ad sp create-for-rbac --name AnsibleService" before running this script create variables in jenkins: "url" "pass" "tenant" and and insert to these variables your result from "Azure service principal"